Lions crush Burbank in playoff opener￼

 Lockhart, which scored on nine of its first 10 possessions, went up 28-0 when Dickens simply outran Burbank defenders on a 52-yard gallop with 10:00 left in the second quarter, followed by Ocampo’s PAT.

-A Quavon Reese interception set the Lions up again in Burbank territory, and McKinney burst through for a 16-yard run later.
+A Quavon Reese interception off a tipped pass by Michael Foster set the Lions up again in Burbank territory, and McKinney burst through for a 16-yard run later.
 Ocampo’s PAT made it 35-0 with 4:51 left in the half.

 A 70-yard drive was capped off by Dickens’ one-yard run with nine seconds left in the half.